tliron/prudence/platform/README.md

 all works together.

-Though you could potentially embed Prudence in your custom Go application, the more common use would be to customize the `prudence` command to be bundled with your plugins.
+Though you could potentially embed Prudence in your custom Go application, the more common use would be to customize the `prudence` executable to be bundled with your plugins.
 That's what the [XPrudence](../xprudence/README.md) tool is for, documented separately.

 ### A note about versions